olmallet81/URT/README.md

 ## URT for Python
 URT can be called from Python.
 The Cython wrapper has been written with the C++ linear algebra library Blaze.

-Before trying URT under python make sure:
-- to have built URT shared library with Blaze
+Before testing URT under Python make sure to have built URT shared library with Blaze
-- to have run ./URT/examples/example1.cpp (to write random data to CSV files)

 To compile the Cython code and build the shared library that will be imported from Python, under ./URT/python run setup.py with the following command: *python setup.py build_ext --inplace*.

 Before running Python code export the URT C++ library path with the following command (under Linux):
 *export LD_LIBRARY_PATH=/path/to/URT/lib:$LD_LIBRARY_PATH*.

+Before running the example below make sure to have run ./URT/examples/example1.cpp (to write random data to CSV files, the same that were used for C++ examples).

 You are now ready to run ./URT/python/example.py: